Noxdew/git-locks-manager/README.md

 ## :closed_lock_with_key: Get Git Locks Manager
 You can download an installer for your operating system from the [latest GitHub Release](https://github.com/Noxdew/git-locks-manager/releases/latest)

+Note that the releases are not signed.
+This means that you OS might tell you that the developer is untrusted and auto-updates won't work on MacOS.

 <img src="docs/imgs/git-locks-manager-screenshot.png" alt="Git Locks Manager Screenshot"/>

 ## :sparkles: Features